Zumo-de-Kiwi/Zam-Zink/README.md

 ### A part

     1. LOGO (hover will come up )

     2. Design (UX, Poster, Fb Frame, Stickers)

 a. physical UX projects like [this](http://pennybanks.com/muse), and like the link put Why, What ,How.
 b.
 Digital UX projects, apps and websites
 c.
 FB frames, 3D pics, 360 pics.
 d.
 Telegram and Siganl Stickers.
 e.
-Posters and more
-    3. Draw (Pixel-art, Cafe prj, Mau, dodo 128)
-    4. Code (codepen, github)
-    5. Multimedia
-       Hover will unfold a. to c. like in [Josh](https://www.joshwcomeau.com) page.
+Posters and more 3.
+Draw (Pixel-art, Cafe prj, Mau, dodo 128) 4.
+Code (codepen, github) 5.
+Multimedia Hover will `unfold` a. to c. like in [Josh](https://www.joshwcomeau.com) page.
 a.
 Film pic + Scan + Pies + 270....prj
 b.
 Videos (Vimeo YT)
 c.
 Music (Soundcloud)

 ### B part